freenas/docker-images/sickrage/README.md

 * `PUID` for UserID - see below for explanation
 * `TZ` for timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running use the console button in the GUI or use the console sub-command in the CLI.
+Container is based on alpine linux with s6 overlay, for shell access whilst the container is running use the console button in the GUI or use the console sub-command in the CLI.

 ### User / Group Identifiers